 Family Empowerment and Legal Access Clinic

-In the Family Empowerment and Legal Access Clinic, law students develop the knowledge, skills, and values necessary for a professionally effective – and satisfying – client representation practice.
-Third-year students provide brief advice and limited legal representation to clients experiencing family law issues in Allegheny County.
-During their practice, students are supervised by clinical faculty and certified by the Supreme Court of Pennsylvania to provide legal services to pro se litigants.
+In the Family Empowerment and Legal Access Clinic, students develop the knowledge, skills, and values necessary for a professionally effective – and satisfying – client representation practice.
+Third-year students provide brief advice and limited legal representation to Allegheny County clients experiencing family law issues.
+Students are supervised by clinical faculty and certified by the Supreme Court of Pennsylvania to provide legal services to pro se litigants.

-The clinical seminars prepare students to succeed in their client representation and draw collective lessons from their fieldwork.
+The clinical seminars prepare students to succeed in client representation and draw collective lessons from their fieldwork.
 Seminar intensity and frequency tapers as the year progresses.
-Prior to the commencement of the fall semester, the clinic meets for an intensive orientation session to lay the foundation for fieldwork.
-During the semester, students meet once a week for seminars devoted to a variety of topics.
-These topics include lawyering skills, substantive law, and the development of professional identity.
-As the semester progresses, seminars turn to rounds where students engage in group problem solving and skills practice.
+Before the commencement of the fall semester, the clinic meets for an intensive orientation session to lay the foundation for fieldwork.
+During the semester, students meet once a week for seminars devoted to various topics.
+These topics include lawyering skills, substantive law, and professional identity development.
+As the semester progresses, seminars turn to rounds where students engage in group problem-solving and skills practice.
 In the spring semester, seminars cover advanced family law topics and shift to drawing lessons from fieldwork.

-The exciting and impressive responsibilities of transitioning to law practice in clinic can come with unpredictability and demands on a student’s time.
-Students are expected to complete 107 hours of fieldwork in the first semester for 2.5 credits, and 127 hours in the second semester for 3 credits.
-Students are encouraged to discuss any concerns they have with clinical faculty prior to registration.
+• Students are expected to complete 107 hours of fieldwork in the first semester for 2.5 credits and 127 hours in the second semester for three credits.
+Students are encouraged to discuss their concerns with clinical faculty before registration.

 Credits